Insurance Demand Letter Response TimeRequest Free Consultation

 - A brief synopsis of what happened

-- A list of all injuries and expenses (with proof shown through medical records, bills, and receipts)
+- A list of all injuries and expenses (with proof shown through medical records, bills, receipts, documentation of lost wages or income earnings, etc.)

 - Actual demand for a certain amount of compensation

-- A statement conveying that the injury victim is ready to proceed forward with a trial if necessary
+- A statement conveying that the injury victim is ready to proceed forward with a trial if their demand for compensation is not met

 There is a difference between when a demand letter is sent and when the injury has to be reported to the insurance carrier.
 In general, injuries need to be reported to an insurance carrier very soon after the incident occurs.